Strategic Lead for Performance: Mr M. Osborne

 What do we offer?

 Each student has one hour long music lesson each week.
 Lessons are entirely practical and involve performing, composing and listening to music.
 In each lesson we sing, create music in groups or using music technology and listen to and evaluate each other's work.
 Students have the opportunity to develop a broad mix of skills during their time at Scissett.
 In November 2018 the department was awarded Music Mark, which is an award in recognition of our commitment to providing high quality music education for all children and young people.
+This accolade has re-awarded in each year since.

 How is the department resourced?